Remote work is an amazing way of life for so many people and companies around the world, but it also comes with its fair share of challenges.

-In our State of Remote Work report we published in February 2018, we learned that 21% of remote workers also feel that loneliness is their biggest struggle with working remotely.
+In our State of Remote Work, we learned that 20% of remote workers also feel that loneliness is their biggest struggle with working remotely.
 Plus, loneliness is on the rise in young adults, many of whom are likely to be the ones to take a chance on remote work.

 At Buffer, we’ve found that putting some thoughtful intention into our days and work weeks can make a huge difference in minimizing feelings of loneliness.